Back to top

 1. Our role

-The State Records Act provides SARA with regulatory powers and enables us to issue formal requirements (e.g. standards, codes of best practice, retention and disposal authorities) and to provide records management services (e.g. guidance, and training) to assist and support public offices in their compliance with the Act.
+The State Records Act provides State Records NSW with regulatory powers and enables State Records NSW to issue formal requirements (e.g. standards, codes of best practice, retention and disposal authorities, notices) and to provide records management services (e.g. guidance, and training) to assist and support public offices in their compliance with the Act.

-The Regulatory Framework (2021-2024) describes our approach to regulating records management, and how we intend to use the powers in the State Records Act 1998 to support our regulatory activities.
-It replaces the Monitoring Framework (2004) and is applicable to all public offices.
+The Regulatory Framework (2023-2026) describes State Records NSW approach to regulating records management, and how State Records NSW will use the powers in the State Records Act 1998 to support regulatory activities.
+The Framework is applicable to all public offices and replaces the previous Regulatory Framework (2021-2023).

 This Framework has been written for: